ATI-Wuhan/WhatieSDKDemo_Android_with_Tuya/README.md

 ## 7. Timer

-### 7.1 Add a timer
-Set a timer to operate the device on some specifical time.Your operation on the device will take effect once the time of the timer arrives.

 **Important Note:**
 1.loops: @“0000000”, each bit, 0: off, 1: on, representing from left to right: Sunday Saturday Friday Thursday Wednesday Tuesday Monday.
 2.The timer setting is successful only when <font color=#ff0000>MqttSetTimerSuccessEvent</font> is received, as well as editing.
 3.The category string of a timer supports up to <font color=#ff0000>20</font> letters.

-4.If there are two timers contain the same trigger time, the setting will not succeed.
+### 7.1 Add a timer for outlets
+Set a timer to operate the device on some specifical time.Your operation on the device will take effect once the time of the timer arrives.
 ```java
 /**  *
     * @param mContext